Table of Contents

 Notes:

-table is a
+The PLUGINS table is a

 nonstandard table.
 It was added in MySQL 5.1.5.

-is the name used to refer to
+PLUGIN_NAME is the name used to refer to

 the plugin in statements such as INSTALL

-and UNINSTALL
+PLUGIN and UNINSTALL

-is the version from the
+PLUGIN_VERSION is the version from the

 plugin's general type descriptor.

-indicates the plugin status,
+PLUGIN_STATUS indicates the plugin status,

-one of ACTIVE
+one of ACTIVE, INACTIVE,

-indicates the type of plugin,
+PLUGIN_TYPE indicates the type of plugin,

-such as STORAGE ENGINE
+such as STORAGE ENGINE or

-is the version from the
+PLUGIN_TYPE_VERSION is the version from the

 plugin's type-specific descriptor.

-is the name of the plugin
+PLUGIN_LIBRARY is the name of the plugin

 shared object file.
 This is the name used to refer to the